Montana Labor Laws Guide

 Montana payment laws

-Employers in Montana are required to provide a written notice to the employee or to put postings in conspicuous places with information about regularly scheduled paydays.
+Employers in Montana must provide a written notice to the employee or put postings in noticeable places with information about regularly scheduled paydays and pay rates.

-All wages must be paid to the employee no longer than 10 business days after the wages are due and payable.
+All wages must be paid to the employee at most 10 business days after the wages are due and payable.

 Montana overtime laws

-Montana uses the federal FLSA provisions to regulate overtime requirements, as well as exceptions.
+Montana uses the federal FLSA provisions to regulate overtime requirements, as well as its exceptions and exemptions.

-Generally speaking, FLSA considers all work exceeding 40 hours in a workweek to be considered overtime.
+Generally speaking, FLSA considers all work exceeding 40 hours in a workweek as overtime work.

-All overtime hours worked need to be paid at the rate of 1.5 times the regular pay.
+All overtime hours worked need to be paid at the rate of 1.5 times the regular rate of pay.

-Additionally, in order to be exempt from overtime requirements, these employees must be paid on a salary basis, at a rate of no less than $684 per week.
+According to the final rule on overtime protection for executive, administrative, and professional employees, these employees must be paid on a salary basis at a rate of no less than $884 per week to be exempt from overtime and minimum wage protection.

 Montana break laws

-There are no federal or state regulations requiring Montana employers to provide breaks during work hours.
+No federal or state regulations require Montana employers to provide breaks during work hours.

 However, if the employer has a policy allowing breaks, the following rules apply: